Free Bee Removal in Calgary

 Prior to settling into a new home, these swarms will sometimes gather in a cluster, often in a tree.
 These swarms of bees are no threat to humans.
 They are simply trying to find a new home.
 Swarms don't care about you, unless they feel threatened.

-In fact, all of those bees filled (filled!) their bellies with honey before setting out on the trip, and so not only are they not looking for trouble, they're also sluggish because of the extra weight they're carrying.
+In fact, all of those bees filled (filled!) their bellies with honey before setting out on the trip, and so not only are they not looking for trouble, they're also sluggish because of the extra weight they're carrying (the honey).

 Swarm colonies are the start of a brand new independant colony.
 Unfortunately, with our extreme winters, they won't survive unless they find (or are put into) a suitable home, but beware; Capturing a swarm is not for the faint of heart.